 One way to keep our microbiome functioning properly is to create a balanced environment of bacteria, or symbiosis (the balance of gut flora should be approximately 85% good bacteria and 15% bad bacteria).
 We can do this by supplying our bodies with more beneficial bacteria called probiotics.
 Probiotics are live bacteria that line the digestive tract, keep the gut healthy and help with digestion and immune function.
 It’s no wonder why probiotics play a critical role in immune function– nearly 80% of the immune system lies within the gut!!
 They lend a helping hand in restoring balance to our microbiome, and in turn keeping us healthy.

 As I mentioned above, antibiotics, sugars and chemicals are big disruptors of the gut microbiome.
 Instead of turning to natural remedies our society largely turns to antibiotics to combat sickness and disease, which is a big killer of gut bacteria.
-Not only does it kill off the bad bacteria it also removes the good, which is why it’s recommended to take probiotics during a course of antibiotics.
+Not only does it kill off the bad bacteria, but it also removes the good which is why it’s recommended to take probiotics during a course of antibiotics.
 In addition to prescription antibiotics, many of us are ingesting antibiotics through our food without even realizing it.
 Livestock and cattle are commonly given antibiotics to treat diseases and infections like humans, prevent sickness in the first place, and to help promote growth, thereby reducing feed needed to help the animals grow while increasing producers’ profit.
 According to the FDA, 80% of all antibiotics used in the United States are fed to farm animals.
 To avoid consuming meat, livestock, eggs and dairy that have been treated with antibiotics, make sure to look for certified organic products since Federal standards prohibit antibiotic use in these products.

 Antibiotics aren’t always bad, they do have their place with certain bacterial infections.
 The problem is that they’re overly used and create antibiotic resistance.
 With every course of antibiotics taken (or food ingested that was given antibiotics), we increase the chance of antibiotic resistance making it harder to treat future infections.